ryoppippi/nvim-pnpm-catalog-lens/README.md

 - `diagnostics`: Display the detected version as diagnostics (default).
 - `overlay`: Display the detected version as virtual text overlay on the `catalog:`.
+- `eol`: Display the detected version as virtual text at the end of the line.

 Example: